Assisted Delivery: Ventouse and Forceps Delivery

 • You have a medical condition where you are advised not to push

-The obstetrician on the labour ward will talk to you and explain why your baby needs help to be born, and what will happen during the delivery.
-Your consent will be taken, and any questions you have can be answered before any procedures and interventions are performed.
+The obstetrician on the labour ward will explain why your baby needs help to be born and what will happen during the delivery.
+They will take your consent and answer your questions before performing procedures and interventions.

 What happens if the assisted delivery doesn't birth your baby?